History of the Jews in Chicago: Growth and suburbanization

 Starting after World War II, wide-scale suburbanization of the Chicago-area Jewish community began, influenced by white flight, the availability of affordable vacant land, and the opening of the interstate highways.
 The percentage of Chicago-area Jews residing within the city limits declined from 95% in 1950 to 60% by the early 1960s.
 This shift paralleled a broader decline in Chicago's white population and their disinvestment from the city.
 By the early 1970s, the majority of Chicago-area Jews lived in the suburbs.

 Intracity developments

 Population and institutional shifts within the City of Chicago accompanied suburbanization.
-A 1951 University of Chicago study made the following community area Jewish population estimates:
+The 1954 Study of the Jewish Population of Chicago made the following estimates of the Jewish population in 1951 by community area: